dynatrace-oss/unguard/chart/README.md

 ## Installing the Chart

 To install the chart with the release name `my-release`:
-> **Note**: This chart presumes an already running and configured mariaDB database in the cluster
+> **Note**: This chart presumes an already running and configured MariaDB database in the cluster

 ```console
 helm install my-release oci://ghcr.io/dynatrace-oss/unguard/chart/unguard